-Biohazardous waste pickups occur every Wednesday morning.
+Biohazardous waste pickups occur every Tuesday morning (updated January 2014).
 Anyone located on the main campus with biohazardous waste that is not connected to HSRF loading dock (Votey, Dewey, Terrill) can email firstname.lastname@example.org to request a biohazardous waste box pickup.
-Biohazardous boxes filled with frozen carcasses or waste must not be placed in the HSRF bio storage shed until early Thursday morning; this is when the biohaz waste vendor comes to pickup all waste from UVM.
+Please request the pick-up Monday morning before 9:00 am.
+Biohazardous boxes filled with frozen carcasses or waste must not be placed in the HSRF bio storage shed until early Tuesday morning; this is when the biohaz waste vendor comes to pickup all waste from UVM.

 1) Empty containers that held solid or liquid chemicals that are air or water reactives, stench chemicals, or highly hazardous materials such as carcinogens, teratogens, mutagens, or acutely toxic materials must be securely closed and tagged for pickup through the hazardous waste disposal system.
 See the UVM HCOC (Hazardous Chemicals of Concern) list attached to the Chemical Use Planning form to identify these chemicals at http://esf.uvm.edu/uvmemp/01chemuse.pdf.